North Richmond Precinct engagement

 We are currently exploring ways to better connect jobseekers and employers in North Richmond.
 Many great employment pathway programs are already available for Richmond jobseekers through Carringbush Adult Education, Brotherhood of St Laurence, Hope for the Future and Jesuit Social Services.

-More information on all employment pathway programs in Yarra can be found on our Education and Employment Pathways page.
+More information on all employment pathway programs in Yarra can be found on our Employment Pathways page.

 Medically Supervised Injecting Room